 Other qualifications and training courses include a Professional Certificate in the Therapeutic Use of Mindfulness; Teaching Troubled Children: Responding to Social, Educational and Behavioural Difficulties; Applied Suicide Intervention Skills Training (ASIST); and Applied Behaviour Analysis (ABA).
 I am a fully-accredited member with the Association of Professional Counsellors & Psychotherapists (APCP) (membership number MBR10739-PP09166).

 I have also completed the four core online courses offered by the Beck Institute for Cognitive Behaviour Therapy, including CBT for Anxiety, CBT for Depression, and CBT for Personality Disorders.
 A world-renowned training centre in CBT, the Beck Institute was founded by the father of cognitive therapy, Dr Aaron Beck, and his daughter, Dr Judith Beck, its aim being to provide "exceptional training in CBT to health and mental health professionals worldwide" (1).
+I have also completed online training in DBT Skills, a course presented and developed by Dr Marsha Linehan, the celebrated psychologist and founder of dialectical behavior therapy (DBT).
+DBT is a form of CBT which has been shown to be especially useful in relation to improving emotional regulation and distress tolerance skills.
+DBT aims to help you to reduce emotional arousal and to manage painful feelings.

 I also write a fortnightly column on CBT and mental health matters for The Southern Star newspaper.